 Kick scored: The kick must be retaken unless it is deemed that the goalkeeper could not have saved it.
-Kick missed/saved: The kick must be retaken.

 PENALTIES / PENALTY SHOOT-OUT

 Penalties occur after a match has ended (with or without extra time, depending on competition rules) and the scores are level and a winning team is needed.